jakubrohleder/angular-jsonapi/README.md

 Clears resource cache memory and runs `clearCache` synchronization.

-If you are using `AngularJsonAPISynchronizationLocal` it also clears locally stored data.
+If you are using `AngularJsonAPISourceLocal` it also clears locally stored data.

 ## Collection